asineghost/asineghost/README.md

 - 👋 Hi, I’m @asineghost
-- 👀 I’m interested in building bussinesses
+- 👀 I’m interested in growing and building my own business!
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python/SEO+Python
 - 💞️ I’m looking to collaborate on !!
 - 📫 How to reach me yassinebelkhiati1@gmail.com